-The device is only approved in the United States for investigational use at this time.
+The solution has still only been approved in the United States for investigational use.

-The new analysis, published in the Journal of the American College of Cardiology, included findings from more than 1,000 Medicare patients with rheumatic aortic stenosis.
+The findings, published in the Journal of the American College of Cardiology, focused on data from the VIVID registry.

 Researchers presented 30-day data at the SCAI 2021 Scientific Sessions, highlighting the "excellent" outcomes and the importance of constantly working to improve patient care.